wesleywh/Scripts/README.md

 ```

 ####modified.py
 This is used as a syncing method to keep track of all deleted files and modified files.
 This will scan the directory it is located in (including all sub folder and files) and return a list of updated files or deleted files.
 It keeps track of all files that it has scanned in a file called "last_modified.txt".
 This is how it will know if a file as been updated or deleted.
 It stores it like a JSON object which is later parsed for its information.
 It stores the filename, the directory it is located in, if it is a directory or file, and the last modified time (in float format for easy comparison).
+Then it will sync to another folder location.
+Currently this doesn't support network folders but that can be changed in the code.

 Simply run the file the following:
 ```